Sanyam1211/-100DaysOfCode/README.md

 Day 18 (Watched some videos for generators and decoraters in python)

 Day 19 (Got a certificate from hackerrank for python(basic) challenge)

+Day 20 (Just practicing of the topics which i covered till now on hackerrank)